Tourism in Thailand: Past arrivals statistics

 In their justifications for constructing a new coal-fired power plant in Krabi Province (2015), the Electricity Generating Authority of Thailand (EGAT) presumes that by 2032 Thailand will receive more than 100 million tourists a year, 40% of them visiting Phuket and neighbouring areas such as Krabi.
 On average, the power consumption of a tourist is four times higher than that of a local resident.

 In 2015 some segments of Thailand's hospitality industry enjoyed their best year in over two decades, according to research firm STR Global.
 Thailand closed the year with an overall hotel occupancy of 73.4%, an increase of 13.6% over 2014, as arrivals rose to near the 30 million mark, driven by demand from the Chinese market.
 December 2015 was a particularly strong month as occupancy levels reached 77.4%, the highest level since 1995.

 Despite the increasing number of tourist arrivals, some businesses catering to the tourist trade report declining numbers.
-Mr Sompoch Sukkaew, chief legal counsel of the Patong Entertainment Business Association (PEBA) in Phuket, said in January 2016 that entertainment businesses are suffering.
+Sompoch Sukkaew, chief legal counsel of the Patong Entertainment Business Association (PEBA) in Phuket, said in January 2016 that entertainment businesses are suffering.
 "Over the past three years, most bars were averaging about B90,000 revenue per day at this time of year,...now they're making just B40,000.
 Small bars...used to average B40,000 to B50,000 a day, now they're down to just B10,000 per day....PEBA members generated about B1.5 million per day during the peak season.
 Now it's down to about B540,000 per day."
 PEBA members number 500 in Patong, with about 200 businesses in the Bangla Road entertainment area.
 PEBA President Weerawit Kuresombat attributed the decline to the rise in Chinese tourism. "...most of them [Chinese tourists] come on complete tour packages....This means they spend very little on extras....They rarely venture out for the nightlife or even visit independent restaurants.
 They just don't spend much", he said.

 The Thai government expects revenue from foreign tourists to increase by 8.5% to 1.78 trillion baht (US$49.8 billion) in 2017.
 Deputy Prime Minister Thanasak Patimaprakorn attributed the increase to the improving outlook for global tourism as well as Thailand's investments in infrastructure.
 In 2016, Thailand had 32.6 million visitors, a rise of nearly nine percent from 2015.
 In 2017 the number of tourists visiting Thailand exceeded 35 million.
 Thanasak expects daily tourist spending to increase to 5,200 baht per person in 2017, up from 5,100 baht in 2016.
 Local tourists are expected to contribute an additional 950 billion baht in tourism revenues in 2017.

+According to the Ministry of Tourism and Sports (MOTS, Citation2021a) and the National Statistical Office of Thailand (Citation2016), the number of international tourists that visited Thailand climbed significantly from 9.51 million in 2000 to 39.92 million in 2019.
+Meanwhile, inbound tourism revenue climbed gradually from USD 9,500 million to USD 63,727 million, representing an almost 700% rise.